dsancheznet/pyMailSuite/README.md

 # Configuration

-Each user may should create a configuration file containing the following data
+Each user should create a configuration file containing the following data

 ```
 {